mortenson/twig-components/README.md

 To help keep various distribution and bundling methods consistent, a specification is maintained in [DISTRIBUTION.md](DISTRIBUTION.md).

+# Running tests

+Tests for the base class are written with the [web-component-tester](https://github.com/Polymer/web-component-tester) package.

+Before running tests, you'll need to setup your local environment:

+1. Java is available in your `PATH`
+1. Run `npm install -g bower rollup web-component-tester`
+1. Run `bower install`

+After all dependencies have been installed, run `npm run test`.

 # Todo

 - [x] Create base custom element
 - [x] Import SCSS/Twig from a file during build
 - [x] Create a Yeoman generator for new components
 - [x] Figure out what production packaging looks like
-- [ ] Write unit test coverage for the base class
+- [x] Write unit test coverage for the base class
 - [ ] Implment server-side-rendering with PHP Twig (50%)
 - [ ] Write a ton of docs